-The five defined levels of supervision which can be generally categorised as follows:
+Employees are subject to five defined levels of supervision which can be generally categorised as follows:

-- Direct the employee receives detailed instructions on work to be performed and is subject to frequent personal progress checks. - Routine the employee receives broad instructions on work to be performed except when new or unusual features require more specific instructions.
-Work in progress is checked intermittently while all work is checked on completion. - General the employee receives specific instructions only when new procedures or tasks are involved.
-Work is checked on completion. - Limited the employee is subject to work checks which are generally confined to establishing that satisfactory progress is being made.
-Work is reviewed on completion. - Minimal the employee is subject to final review/report back on work and may receive assistance with specific problems.
+Direct - the employee receives detailed instructions on work to be performed and is subject to frequent personal progress checks.

+Routine - the employee receives broad instructions on work to be performed except when new or unusual features require more specific instructions.
+Work in progress is checked intermittently while all work is checked on completion.

+General - the employee receives specific instructions only when new procedures or tasks are involved.
+Work is checked on completion.

+Limited - the employee is subject to work checks which are generally confined to establishing that satisfactory progress is being made.
+Work is reviewed on completion.

+Minimal - the employee is subject to final review/report back on work and may receive assistance with specific problems.

 NB.
-Supervision is not a criteria for determining classification levels but should be used as a guide in determining the overall level of responsibility and autonomy expected of the principal functions of the job.
+Supervision is not a criterion for determining classification levels but should be used as a guide in determining the overall level of responsibility and autonomy expected of the principal functions of the job.